 Fostering a diverse and inclusive community

-- We’ve run training programmes across the College community (and we plan to do more).
+- We’ve run race awareness training programmes across the College community (and we plan to do more).

-- We have a Race and Ethnicity Working Group and an LGBTQ+ Working Group – both include student representation.
+- We have a Race Equality Working Group which includes student representation.

 - We have a multi-faith spiritual room in Paula Browne House.